Featured Pathways

 Nigel spent nearly 20 years in debt capital markets.
 During this time, he worked for The Royal Bank of Scotland, Royal Bank of Canada, and National Australia Bank.
 Nigel has moved across various teams including treasury, private placement, origination, and syndicate.
 He currently works for the National Australia Bank to run the new issuance desk in Europe.

-There are no available videos from "Nigel Owen"
+There are no available Videos from "Nigel Owen"